-Alex Ivansheck is in her sixth season at the United States Coast Guard Academy after being named the head coach in June of 2012.
+Alex Ivansheck is in her seventh season at the United States Coast Guard Academy after being named the head coach in June of 2012.
 In her first season she led the Bears back to the NEWMAC tournament for the first time since the 2009-10 season.

 In the 2014-15 season, she lead team to its second straight 19 win season as the Bears finished 19-8 overall and 12-4 in the NEWMAC advancing to the conference tournament semifinals for the first time since 2008.
 The team also won a school-record 12 straight games and she was named the NEWMAC Coach of the Year.
 The 12 NEWMAC victories posted in the 2014-15 season were the most in school history.